WilliamUW/Teddy.ai/readme.md

 ## Inspiration 🌈

+According to mentalhealth.uk, over 45% of children asked said they felt lonely 'often' or 'some of the time'.

+That is way too high in our team's opinion.

 At Teddy.ai, our inspiration is simple yet powerful: to ensure that no child or individual ever feels lonely.
 We believe in harnessing the potential of technology to create companionship, connection, and a brighter future for everyone.

 ## What it does 🐻